riematrix/riematrix.github.io/_posts/2017-7-28-snippets-of-css3-rotation.md

 Either fixed or float sizing is OK for the container.
 In this post I use float sizing method to make the style more adaptive.
-Below is an example scss snippet of basic rules that styling such a container with class name 'lottery-sector'.
+Below is an example scss snippet of basic rules that styling such a container with class name 'sectors-container'.

-    <div class="lottery-sector"></div>
+    <div class="sectors-container"></div>

 	  $container-scale: 60%;
-	.lottery-sector {
+	.sectors-container {
 	  width: $container-scale;
 	  padding-top: $container-scale;
 	  position: relative;